 - 3.1 The National Planning Policy Framework (NPPF) was first published on 27th March 2012 and came into immediate effect.
-The NPPF document has been reviewed and updated by Government a number of times since.
+The NPPF document has been reviewed and updated by Government a number of times since, with the latest version having been updated in July 2021.
 The NPPF sets out the Government's planning policies for England and how these are expected to be applied.
 It also provides a framework in which local authorities can produce their own distinctive Local Plans. - 3.2 The NPPF confirms that the planning system is "plan-led" which means that planning applications have to be determined in accordance with the Development Plan unless material considerations indicate otherwise. - 3.3 The NPPF also confirms that the policies in emerging plans will gather more weight as development plans progress towards adoption. - 3.4 During March 2014 the government published the National Planning Practice Guidance (NPPG) which gives further guidance on specific aspects of the planning system, for example the Duty to Cooperate and housing and economic land availability assessments.
 The NPPG is a web-based 'live' resource and is updated on a regular basis by Government as an when required to do so.